 11 Signs That You Might Be In A Negative Relationship

-“Am I in a negative relationship?”
+“Am I in a toxic relationship?”
 Mary asked herself when her then-boyfriend, Andrew, asked her to marry him.
 They had only been dating for a few months and he popped the question all of a sudden.
-Being a close friend, Mary had discussed with me the many serious issues they had been struggling with.
-But she hadn’t given it any serious thought until the proposal came.
-Eventually, she realized she was stuck in a negative relationship and broke up with Andrew.
-Serious life mistake averted!
+Being a close friend, Mary had discussed with me many serious issues and the constant negative thoughts about the relationship she was battling with.

 Related Reading: 9 Expert Tips To Grow In A Relationship Every Day